 Signal messages are securely encrypted with Signal Protocol, which is arguably the most secure text messaging protocol ever developed.
 It amalgamates the Extended Triple Diffie-Hellman (X3DH) key agreement protocol, Double Ratchet algorithm, pre-keys, and uses Curve25519, AES-256, and HMAC-SHA256 as cryptographic primitives.

-5- Signal is praised by Edoward Snowden and recently recommended Elon Musk
+5- Signal private messenger is praised by Edoward Snowden and recently recommended Elon Musk

 For years, the ex-NSA (National Security Agency) whistleblower Edward Snowden has been raising awareness about so-called secure messaging applications or programs and publically criticised apps like Skype, Google Allo, and Telegram.
 In fact, NSA documents leaked by him showed how Microsoft handed over plain text Skype chats of users to the agency.
 But today, citing the tense situation in Iran, the whistleblower has posted a series of tweets explaining why Telegram Messenger app is unsafe and it can be secured with little effort.
 Snowden is a big fan of encrypted messaging app Signal and advises his followers to use Signal.
 In fact, in one of his tweets, he mentioned using Signal app every day.